danknights/mice5035/one_time_setup.md

 Follow these instructions _one time_ at the beginning of the semester.

 ### Set some default parameters
-This setup script performs the following actions: (1) Set a parameter `backend:agg` that lets the QIIME 1.9 data visualization software `matplotlib` work; (2) tell the operating system where to find executables for the SHI7 tool.
+This setup script performs the following actions: (1) Set a parameter `backend:agg` that lets the popular Python-based visualization software `matplotlib` work; (2) tell the operating system where to find executables for the SHI7 tool.

 Copy this command, paste it into your terminal, and press "return".
 It's OK to get a "File exists" error:
 ```bash